-Please read the following information about what you and your child can expect at 2020 YMCA Summer Day Camp.
+Please read the following information about what you and your child can expect at YMCA Track Out Camp.
 Please note: our procedures and protocols are subject to change based on CDC guidelines and state and local directives.

 - We will operate with a 1:10 staff to child ratio

 - Two huddles (no more than 25 people) can gather in the same room as long as social distancing requirements can be maintained.

 - Huddles can only interact with their assigned “partner” huddle.
 For example, Huddle A and Huddle B can play games together but only with each other.
 Huddle A cannot interact with any other Huddle.

 - Campers will remain in their huddles and with their counselor and rotate to activities.

 - Camps will not offer open programming or "choices".

 All camp activities will be fun, but modified to respect social distancing guidelines.